Glidias/haxevx/README.md

 Even though Vuex boilerplate is avoided (via Haxe reflection api), this is a proposed a way to declare and use mutator/actions methods without managing/matching [constant] strings with Babel/ES6 helpers and such, the caveat is that in order to have full-on editor type hinting/completion, and a combination of compile-time & runtime initialization type-safety when deploying from Haxe to Vuex , some extra boilerplate (typical within Haxe or any strict/static-typed languages) is still required.

 In short, this is HaxeVx, a Vuex implementation that avoids having to handle any strings.
 Instead, call strictly-typed functions with specifically typed parameters/requirements.
-HaxeVX will convert these method calls to string-based commits/dispatches accordingly with automatic namespacing for Vuex or any other related Flux-oriented frameworks.
+HaxeVX will convert these method calls to string-based commits/dispatches accordingly with automatic namespacing depending on which class they originated/extended from.

 As of now, this draft is working under Haxe 3.3.0.